RanktheVote-DC/rtvdc_website/src/pages/the-solution-to-dcs-election-problems.md

 2) to determine the second winner, the BoE needs to account for the second choices of the people whose first choice won.
 The BoE gives a representative portion of the winning vote to those voters’ backup choices

 Otherwise, it’s exactly the same as single-winner ranked voting.

-## Practicing Ranked Voting

-To better understand how it works, try it!
-Selecting your choices for the new mascot for the Washington Football Team.*

-* Vote for as many mascots as you want.
-* Your first choice is your favorite, your 2nd choice is solid, and any other choices are ones you "could live with".
-* If your first choice doesn't win, your vote goes to your second choice.
-If your second choice doesn't win, you'll vote goes to your third choice.
-And so on...

-<div style="position:relative;overflow:hidden;padding-top:120%;"><iframe src="https://rankit.vote/vote/WVk91aOuGv8M3TTScuTY" style="border:1px solid #f1f1f1;position: absolute;top: 0;left: 0;width: 100%;height: 100%;" name="myiFrame" scrolling="yes" frameborder="1" marginheight="0px" marginwidth="0px" allowfullscreen></iframe></div>

-*\* Rank the Vote DC is not affiliated with the NFL or the Washington Football Team and this vote is not officially endorsed by the team.
-Consider this a vote to find out which is the preferred mascot of the people of DC.*